-The new energy saving halogen lamps have been designed to achieve a 30% energy saving compared to a traditional incandescent lamp.
+Energy saving halogen lamps are designed to achieve a 30% energy saving compared to a traditional incandescent lamp.
 They look the same but last up to three times as long and save you energy and money.
 They are fully dimmable, give an instant crisp white light and can be used as a direct replacement for all types of normal household light bulb.
 They have a lower initial purchase cost than the alternatives and last for up to 2000 hours.

 They give the same light as their outgoing counterpart yet consume 30% less energy.
 A 40w candle lamp equivalent will consume between 28w and 32w for the same light output depending on manufacturer.
 A 60w replacement will consume around 42w.

 The halogen adaptor light bulb is a modular lamp made up from three parts.
 The base is available in BC, SBC, ES and SES to cater for all of your home lighting needs.
 The base screws into the light fitting and takes a normal ‘C’ rated G9 halogen capsule.
 This is then covered with the lamp cover of your choice; for example, a candle lamp or golf ball available in a variety of finishes including opal and tinted.